 Father and son as well as business partners Marc and Michael Fasanella grew up working in the professions of estate gardening, landscape maintenance, residential construction, and stone masonry.
 Between 2018-2023 they joined forces to offer environmental design/build services to the East End of Long Island.

-Our Work Offering expert guidance in the adaptive reclamation of the built environment and surrounding ecosystem - our work focused on regenerative architecture and land stewardship.
-Marc brought to the company his training and certifications i
+Grounding Offering expert guidance in the adaptive reclamation of the built environment and surrounding ecosystem - their work focused on regenerative architecture and land stewardship.
+Marc brought to the company his training and certifications

-Offering expert guidance in the adaptive reclamation of the built environment and surrounding ecosystem - our work focused on regenerative architecture and land stewardship.
+Offering expert guidance in the adaptive reclamation of the built environment and surrounding ecosystem - their work focused on regenerative architecture and land stewardship.

 Marc brought to the company his training and certifications in Art as well as Industrial Arts and Technology from the New York State Education Department, a permaculture Design Certificate from Punta Mona Center for Botanical Studies and Regenerative Design, and a PhD from New York University focused on the Environmental Design of Jones Beach State Park.

-Michael contributed his certification in Residential Carpentry from the Eastern Long Island Academy of Applied Technology, an Associate Degree in Applied Science focused on Landscape Development, a Bachelor of Technology in Plant Science from SUNY Cobleskill and a seven-month AmeriCorps service term building trail infrastructure including log bridges, stone staircases and post and beam camping structures throughout New Hampshire State Parks and National Forests.
+Michael contributed his certification in Residential Carpentry from the Eastern Long Island Academy of Applied Technology, an Associate Degree in Applied Science focused on Landscape Development, a Bachelor of Technology in Plant Science from SUNY Cobleskill, a decade of experience in landscape construction as well as AmeriCorps service terms building trail infrastructure including log bridges, stone staircases and post and beam camping structures.

-Landscape Design Implementing systems of Permaculture, a design process based in ecology, we minimized waste, reduced labor and energy input, incorporated agroecology, handcraft, locally sourced natural materials, and passive solar / rainwater h
+Landscape Design Implementing systems of Permaculture, a design process based in ecology, Marc and Michael sought to minimize waste, reduce labor and energy input, incorporate principles of agroecology, handcraft, locally sourced natural material

 Landscape Design

-Implementing systems of Permaculture, a design process based in ecology, we minimized waste, reduced labor and energy input, incorporated agroecology, handcraft, locally sourced natural materials, and passive solar / rainwater harvest strategies.
-We emphasized existing patterns in the landscape and the interconnection of species, determining how to best integrate the built and natural environment.
+Implementing systems of Permaculture, a design process based in ecology, Marc and Michael sought to minimize waste, reduce labor and energy input, incorporate principles of agroecology, handcraft, locally sourced natural materials, and passive solar / rainwater harvest strategies.
+They emphasized existing patterns in the landscape and the interconnection of species, determining how to best integrate the built and natural environment.

 image.jpeg

-Landscape Restoration Either inert or biodegradable was our goal.
-We addressed the landscape as a living entity that responds to the changes impressed upon it.
-By interpreting the existing grade, using as many permeable surfaces as possible, w
+Landscape Restoration Either inert or biodegradable was always the first principle when selecting materials.
+Marc and Michael addressed the landscape as a living entity that responds to the changes impressed upon it.
+By interpreting t

 Landscape Restoration

-Either inert or biodegradable was our goal.
-We addressed the landscape as a living entity that responds to the changes impressed upon it.
-By interpreting the existing grade, using as many permeable surfaces as possible, we crafted new elements to introduce into the landscape out of glass, metal, stone, or wood and as many native plants as possible.
-We interacted with the landscape we inherited and kept in place as many structures, as well as near-native or non-invasive hybrid plants, as possible.
-Right plant, right place is what we worked toward.
-Our goal was a healthy, biodiverse, thriving ecosystem that is easy to maintain and delights the senses year-round.
+Either inert or biodegradable was always the first principle when selecting materials.
+Marc and Michael addressed the landscape as a living entity that responds to the changes impressed upon it.
+By interpreting the existing grade, using as many permeable surfaces as possible, they crafted new elements to introduce into the landscape out of glass, metal, stone, or wood and as many native plants as possible.
+They interacted with the landscape inherited and kept in place as many structures, as well as near-native or non-invasive hybrid plants, as possible.
+Right plant, right place is what they worked toward, with the goal of a healthy, biodiverse, thriving ecosystem that is easy to maintain and delights the senses year-round.

 image.jpeg